Seth141/LLM-CS496-Project/README.md

 Senior research project 2024
 To run this project:
  1. Install node modules in the root and client1 directories by running `$npm install` in both.
- 2. Next, enter your OpenAI API key in index.js .
+ 2. Next, enter your OpenAI API key in the index.js file in the root dir.
  3. Then, run `$node index.js` in the root directory.
  4. Then, run `$npm start` in the client1 dir.